pwitvoet/mess/scripting system.md

     - If the `flags` argument is omitted, then the value of the `spawnflags` attribute of the parent entity is used as `flags`.
     - If the `set` argument is omitted, then it is set to 1 (which will enable the flag).

+### Globals:
+Global variables can be used to 'communicate' between instances.
+This is useful when templates contain parts that should be shared across instances - think of multiple buttons that target the same `game_counter` or `multisource`.
+Global state can make things more difficult to manage however, so try not to overuse these functions.

+- `any getglobal(string name)`
+    - Returns the value of the specified global variable.
+Returns `none` if the variable doesn't exist.
+- `any setglobal(string name, any value)`
+    - Sets the value of the specified global variable, creating it if it doesn't exist yet.
+Returns the given value.
+- `none|number useglobal(string name)`
+    - A convenience function that returns `none` the first time it is called, and `1` on any subsequent call (when given the same name).
+Shorthand for `getglobal(name) or not setglobal(name, 1)`.

 ### Directories:
 The following functions are only available in entity rewrite rules.
 They are useful for locating template maps when rewriting custom entities to macro entities that must reference specific templates.